-I don’t know what’s with me today but I’m in a cooking mood (more than usual) and I have all kind of funny (and refined) cravings.
-The tapenade craving came in fact about a week ago, when I saw a jar of tapenade in the supermarket, but when I looked at ingredients it was made with some non-compliant oil.
+I don’t know what’s with me today but I’m in a cooking mood (more than usual) and I have all kinds of funny (and refined) cravings.
+The tapenade craving came in fact about a week ago when I saw a jar of tapenade in the supermarket.
+But when I looked at the ingredients it was made with some non-compliant oil.
 So I bought a jar of artichokes with the thought of making it myself.
 And I did today.
 This is my artichoke tapenade with mixed olives.

 The best way to eat the marinated artichoke hearts

 I have to say I’m not the biggest fan of marinated artichoke hearts (or however you call them, the ones we buy in brine, or water in a jar) and looking for interesting ways to use them.
 Because they are a nutritious addition to our diets.
 This to me is by far the most delicious way I had them.

 It takes no more than 10 minutes to make it.
 It’s a good carrier for extra virgin olive oil, it’s a great salty spread for a snack or appetizer.
 You can have it with almond or flaxseed crackers or with any kind of compliant bread.
 Or feel free to keep it super low carb and dip with vegetable sticks like jicama, carrots, or celery.